rowdenw/rowdenw.github.io/_posts/2021-03-07-What-Is-Growing-Up.md

 ## Adult Development

 What is it I wonder about "growing up"?
 By "growing up," I mean to distinguish advancement in a person's thinking capability  (vertical development) from adding of more knowledge, skills, and competencies (horizontal development).
 There is a difference between *how you think* and *what you know*.
-I wonder about the ability to think in more complex, systemic, strategic, and interdependent ways. [^1]
+I wonder about the ability to think in more complex, systemic, strategic, and interdependent ways.[^1]

 There have been decades of scientific research into "growing up," in the field of adult development psychology.
-In the words of one of researcher, [Susanne Cook-Greuter](http://www.cook-greuter.com/Background.htm), adult development [^2]
+In the words of one of researcher, [Susanne Cook-Greuter](http://www.cook-greuter.com/Background.htm),[^2] adult development

 > describes the unfolding of human potential towards deeper understanding, wisdom, and effectiveness in the world.
 Growth occurs in a logical sequence of stages or expanding world views from birth to adulthood….
 Overall, world views evolve from simple to complex, from static to dynamic, and from ego-centric to socio-centric to world-centric.
 Later stages are reached only by journeying through the earlier stages….
-Each later stage in the sequence is more differentiated, integrated, flexible and capable of optimally functioning in a rapidly changing and ever more complex world. [^3]
+Each later stage in the sequence is more differentiated, integrated, flexible and capable of optimally functioning in a rapidly changing and ever more complex world.[^3]

 <div class="mermaid">
 gantt